shinken-monitoring/mod-import-aws/doc/index.rst

-Configuring the Landscape import module
+Configuring the AWS import module
 ========================================